JJ-Twigg/ADP-Capstone-Final-Link/READMEJosh.md

 page doesnt mirror db so theres no point to it shoul dbe able to see whats booked via room page

+5 new flow needs to be,
+on add guestresrvaitons, remove update and delete or something buttons then i ndash u still need to beable to atleasy viwe and update reservaiton. even if u cant add new

 3 whats stopping people adding reservation without adding guest first. on dashboard they can do any order. so we have to prevent